karsalfrink/ai-and-society/index.md

-Welcome to the online syllabus for master elective course **ID5417 Artificial Intelligence and Society**.
+Welcome to the online syllabus for master elective course **ID5417 Artificial Intelligence and Society** (6 EC).
 {: .text-alpha }

 ### Credits